 I pre-booked tickets to the very expensive, very popular Blue Lagoon before we left, so we have a short 30 minute drive from our hotel in Reykjavik to reach our last destination in Iceland.
 They even make you choose a time slot for your visit, so you have to reserve before arriving.

 It’s not cheap (50€ each) and it is crazy touristy, but it’s still super fun.
 The Blue Lagoon itself is man-made, but all the hot mineral water inside is naturally occurring and just pumped into the nicely landscaped rock pools.
 We are right on the intersection of the American and Eurasian tectonic plates, so the water below the surface is around 230C.
 Thankfully, the Lagoon is not this hot.
+(I actually learned all this information from an audio track playing inside a cave in the Lagoon.)

 When we arrive at 10am, there are quite a few people there, even though the sun hasn’t even risen yet.
 Even though we did travel with a microfibre towel, we leave it in the car to avoid having it turn to mold on our flight across the Atlantic.
 I am fine drip-drying, but Princess Callum requires a towel, so we have to shell out some absurd amount of money to hire one from the Lagoon.